Bob Irwin

-Robert Eric Irwin (born 8 June 1939) is an Australian naturalist, animal conservationist, former zookeeper, and a herpetologist known for his conservation and husbandry work with apex predators and reptiles.
-He is the founder of the Queensland Reptile and Fauna Park (now known as Australia Zoo).
-His son was the television personality Steve Irwin.
+Robert Eric Irwin (born 8 June 1939), also known as Bob Irwin, is an Australian conservationist, naturalist, zookeeper, and herpetologist known for his conservation and husbandry work with apex predators and reptiles.
+The father of conservationist Steve Irwin, he co-founded the Queensland Reptile and Fauna Park, later renamed Australia Zoo.

 Early life

-Robert Irwin was born on 8 June 1939, in Melbourne, Victoria.
+Robert Eric Irwin was born on 8 June 1939, in Melbourne, Victoria.
 His father was of Irish descent, and his mother was an English immigrant.
 He was a plumber from Melbourne who had also spent time building sheds and houses.

 Career

 Irwin's career in animal conservation began in 1970, when Irwin moved his family from Essendon, located north west of Melbourne, to Queensland.

 Irwin purchased 4 acre of land to construct a wildlife refuge, and constructed the Beerwah Reptile Park.

 Irwin also resigned from his role as manager of Ironbark Station at Blackbutt where he lived, moving to a new 240 ha property surrounded by forest and national park between Kingaroy and Murgon where he would continue his son's conservation work.

 Irwin's memoir, The Last Crocodile Hunter: A Father and Son Legacy, was released on 25 October 2016.